ruapotato/cuttleprint/README.md

 Printing manually
 ---
 Copy your Gcode to `./printers/<your_printer>/upload`.
-Dice will detect this, and your Gcode will be moved to `./printers/<your_printer>/printing`.
+Cuttleprint will detect this, and your Gcode will be moved to `./printers/<your_printer>/printing`.
 This will also kick off the `gcode_send` process to spoon-feed your printer serial style.

 Cansling a print
 ---